If you're new to Chief Family Officer, start here to find out what CFO is all about.

 • No spicy dishes (so the boys can eat too).

-• Marc must have variety.
+• My husband must have variety.

 • Animal protein is preferred, especially my little carnivore (who ate a huge serving of meatloaf tonight).